Mitigating Subject Dependency in EEG Decoding with Subject-Specific Low-Rank Adapters: Abstract

 \section{Abstract}

-Subject-specific distribution shifts represent an important obstacle to the development of foundation models for EEG decoding.
-To address this, we propose {\method}, an adaptive layer designed as a drop-in replacement for standard linear or convolutional layers in any neural network architecture.
-Our layer captures subject-specific variability by decomposing its weights into a shared, subject-invariant component and a lightweight, low-rank correction unique to each subject.
-This explicit separation of general knowledge from personalized adaptation allows existing models to become robust to subject shifts.
-Empirically, models equipped with our layer outperform both a shared-weight-only model (subject-agnostic model) and the average of individually trained subject-specific models.
-Consequently, the {\method} offers a practical and scalable path towards building effective cross-subject foundation models for EEG.
+Subject-specific distribution shifts represent a fundamental obstacle to developing foundation models for brain decoding.
+We propose the Subject-Specific Low-Rank Adapter (SuLoRA), a drop-in replacement for standard linear or convolutional layers that captures inter-subject variability by decomposing weights into a shared, subject-invariant component and a lightweight, low-rank correction unique to each subject.
+This explicit separation enables existing architectures to become robust to subject shifts without architectural redesign.
+We evaluate SuLoRA on MEG speech perception and EEG motor imagery tasks across CNN and transformer architectures.
+In the speech decoding task, SuLoRA exceeds the baseline performance with half of the parameters.
+On motor imagery dataset, SuLoRA outperforms both subject-agnostic models and independently trained subject-specific models.
+SuLoRA offers a practical path towards effective cross-subject foundation models for brain signal applications.